-Date Lab Molecular Biology and Biochemistry Microbiology and Antibiotics 8/25 1 Isolation of Streptomyces Bacteria from Soil 9/1 2 PCR Amplification of tem1 Picking Candidate Streptomyces Colonies 9/8 3 Analysis and Purification of PCR Product; Digestion of the pET28a Vector DNA and tem1 insert DNA for Ligation Streaking Pure Cultures of Streptomyces spp.
-9/15 4 Purification and Quantitation of Restriction Digested DNA Streaking Streptomyces Strains for Antibiotic Tests 9/22 5 Ligation of the tem1 Insert with the pET28a Vector DNA; Transformation of Ligation Products into TOP10 Cells Performing Antibiotic Tests

-9/29 6 Culturing Transformed E. coli TOP10 Starting a Streptomyces Liquid Cells; Isolating and Purifying Plasmids Culture and Creating a from Transformants Streptomyces Frozen Stock 10/6 7 Analysis of Digested Plasmids to Collection of Resin from Determine Ligation Results; Pilot Streptomyces Culture for Expression of Recombinant BL21(DE3) Metabolite Extraction pET28a -tem1 10/13 8 SDS-PAGE Analysis of TEM1 Pilot-Scale Extraction of Streptomyces Culture Induction 10/20 9 Expression and Purification of TEM1 from Recombinant BL21(dE3) pET28a-tem1 10/27 10 Analysis of TEM1 Purification 11/3 11 Kinetic and Inhibition Assays for TEM1 Testing of Extracts for TEM1 Inhibition and Antibiotic Activity 11/10 12 Virtual Lab: Pymol and Autodock
+Date Lab Molecular Biology and Protein Biochemistry Microbiology and Antibiotics 1/16 1 PCR Amplification of tem1 Isolation of Streptomyces Bacteria from Soil 1/23 2 Analysis and Purification of PCR Product; Digestion of the pET28a Vector DNA and tem1 insert DNA for Ligation Picking Candidate Streptomyces Colonies 1/30 3 Purification and Quantitation of Restriction Digested DNA Streaking Pure Cultures of Streptomyces spp.
+2/6 4 Ligation of the tem1 Insert with the pET28a Vector DNA; Transformation of Ligation Products into TOP10 Cells Starting Antibiotic Assay 2/13 5 Culturing Transformed E. coli TOP10 Cells; Isolating and Purifying Plasmids from Transformants Completing Antibiotic Assay 2/20 6 Analysis of Digested Plasmids to Determine Ligation Results Starting a Streptomyces Liquid Culture and Creating a Streptomyces Frozen Stock 2/27 7 Pilot Expression of Recombinant BL21(DE3); SDS-PAGE Analysis of TEM1 Pilot-Scale Induction Collection of Resin from Streptomyces Culture for Metabolite Extraction

+3/6 8 Expression and Purification of TEM1 from Recombinant BL21(dE3) pET28a-tem1 Extraction of Metabolites from Resin

+3/13 9

+3/13 9 Analysis of TEM1 Purification

+3/27 10 Inhibition Assays for TEM1 Testing of Extracts for TEM1 Inhibition and for Antibiotic Activity

+4/3 11 Virtual Lab: Pymol